Sermon | Romans 12:4-8 | The Christian And The Church

 Practical membership is active participation in a local church.
 You are attending, and serving, and giving.

-Formal membership is when you go through the process of joining the church.
+Formal membership is when you go through the process of joining a local church.
 Every church has a different membership process.
 At our church it involves attending the Newcomer’s Lunch and signing the Membership Covenant.

 Why do we have formal membership?
 Remember, every Christian is a spiritual member of the Church, but God wants you to be an active member of a local church.
 That’s where formal membership comes in.
 The purpose of formal membership is to encourage and teach people to go from spiritual membership to practical membership.